eface2face/doctortc/README.md

     * `testDuration`: The duration of the test (in milliseconds).
     * `packetSize`: The size (in bytes) of each packet.
     * `packetsSent`: Number of packets sent during the test.
-    * `outOfOrder`: Number of packets arriving out of order.
+    * `outOfOrder`: Percentage of packets arriving of order.
-    * `packetLoss`: Number of packets that were sent but have not been received.
+    * `packetLoss`: Percentage of lost packets (those that were sent but have not been received).
     * `avgElapsedTime`: Average elapsed time between a packet is sent and received (in milliseconds).